jpgoldberg/unclock-crypto-engineering/Homework/2022-12-09/solutions.md

 I expect that the discontinuity is due to memory management, and that lookups in a `HashMap` hit a bump.

-So then for the 256-bit hashes we get something like $6 \cdot 10^{33}$ seconds,\
+So then for the 256-bit hashes we get something like 31 quadrillion ages of the universe, and for the 512-bit hashes we get $10^{53}$ ages of the universe.
-and for the 512-bit hashes we get $2 \cdot 10^{77}$.
-I could try to put those in terms of trillions of universe ages, but the point is clear without doing so.
+These are not really useful numbers.

 Questions that remain for me from this include